Skip to content

 You can see that each tag service on your client has a separate section.
 If you add the PTR, that will get a new box too.
 A new client is set to get all tags for 'downloader tags' service.
 Things can get much more complicated.
 Have a play around with the options here as you figure things out.
 Most of the controls have tooltips or longer explainers in sub-dialogs, so don't be afraid to try things.

-The blacklist button will let you skip downloading files that have certain tags (perhaps you would like to auto-skip all images with gore, scat, or diaper?), again using the tag filter, while the whitelist enables you to only allow files that have at least one of a set of tags.
-The 'additional tags' adds some fixed personal tags to all files coming in--for instance, you might like to add 'process into favourites' to your 'my tags' for some query you really like so you can find those files again later and process them separately.
+The 'additional tags' adds some fixed personal tags to all files coming in--for instance, you might like to add 'this came from the xxxxx subscription' or 'process into favourites' to your 'my tags' so you can find those files again later.
 That little 'cog' icon button can also do some advanced things.

 Warning